Categories

 Analytics

 For a musician with such a small audience, this is pretty meaningless, but as a stats nerd it’s kind of interesting to track the popularity of my recordings.
-Here are the current on line results:
+Here are the current on line results to the end of 2024:

-What I can observe is that the “niche” songs that can be marketed to a specific audience (Yukoners, surf music lovers, power pop fans, 60s retro, etc.) can generate views more easily than a general rock song.
+What I can observe is that the “niche” songs that can be marketed to a specific audience (Yukoners, surf music lovers, power pop fans, 60s retro, etc.) can generate views more easily than a general rock song like “Fooling Yourself”.
 Videos that pop up in “suggested” algorithms, or in response to associated searches (e.g. “Yukon Rafting”) do well.
+“The Bad Man” benefited immensely from a “suggested” youtube algorithm, piling up all of its views within a first week, while streaming will take longer to occur.

-I’d note that “I’m Coming Over Tonight” had the benefit of being the first release (six years ago) and had a lot of friends and co-workers tuning in simply because of the novelty of me actually making a record, but the 2018 video continues to get views because it is professionally made and the only one showing a full live band performance.
+I’d note that “I’m Coming Over Tonight” had the benefit of being the first release and had a lot of friends and co-workers tuning in simply because of the novelty of me actually making a record; together with the “live band performance” video from 2018, the two versions combined would rank #2 overall.